Our unique analysis of the bills Schmitt sponsored and cosponsored provides insight into his position in the Senate.

 View All » (including bills from previous years)

 From Jan 1977 to Dec 1982, Schmitt missed 231 of 3,173 roll call votes, which is 7.3%.
-This is worse than the median of 6.5% among the lifetime records of senators serving in Dec 1982.
+This is on par with the median of 6.5% among the lifetime records of senators serving in Dec 1982.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: